ybao81/valetbike/README.md

 ## Environment Configuration

 As you configure your environment you should **keep a log** where you **write down all the steps you take** including each command you type.
 You will inevitably run into errors setting up your development environment and maintaining a meticulous log will allow others to help you troubleshoot.
-Ignore this recommendation at your own peril, but don't say you haven't been warned.
+Ignore this recommendation at your own peril, but don't say you haven't been warned :]

 Installing Ruby on Rails is not a trivial process.
 It is the essential first step to developing ValetBike, and it will take you far longer than all the other steps to complete.
-Be sure to set aside ample time to work through the setup guides.
+Be sure to set aside ample time to work through the setup.

-**1. Install Ruby on Rails**
+**1. Install Ruby on Rails with MySQL**

 On Mac it is strongly recommended that you use asdf to install Ruby.
 On Windows you should set up your environment through the Windows Subsystem for Linux (WSL).
 The guides below explain how to do so in detail:

 - [Mac Ruby on Rails Developer Environment Setup](https://github.com/deadroxy/valetbike/blob/master/notes/mac-setup.md)
 - [Windows Ruby on Rails Developer Environment Setup](https://github.com/deadroxy/valetbike/blob/master/notes/windows-setup.md)

+Only after you have completed all the installation procedures in the relevant preceding guide should you continue on to the next step.

-**2. Fork & clone ValetBike repo**
+**2. Fork & clone the ValetBike repo**

 - Click fork in the upper right hand corner of the ValetBike GitHub page
 - This creates a copy of the repository on your personal GitHub account